 The most common symptom of HL and NHL is enlarged lymph nodes.
 The location of enlarged lymph nodes may cause other symptoms to develop.
 For example, enlargement of certain lymph nodes in the body may cause a swollen abdomen, chest pain or chest pressure, shortness of breath, or persistent cough.

 The diagnostic procedure for HL and NHL is the same.
 Diagnosis begins with taking a family and personal medical history and performing a thorough physical exam.
 Blood tests may be used to determine whether symptoms, such as swelling of lymph nodes, are caused by an infection or another problem.
-If HL or NHL are suspected, the affected lymph node will be biopsied and used to diagnose HL or NHL.
-The presence of Reed-Sternberg cells indicates HL, and its absence indicates NHL.
+If HL or NHL is suspected, the affected lymph node will be biopsied and used to diagnose HL or NHL.
+The presence of Reed-Sternberg cells indicates HL, and their absence indicates NHL.

 There are several subtypes within HL and over 60 subtypes of NHL.
 Oncologists may use other tests, such as imaging tests, X-rays, biopsies, lab tests, blood tests, and tests of heart and lung function, to diagnose specific types of HL or NHL.